johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. Let _httpOnlyAllowed_ be true.

-1. Let _allowCookieForPublicSuffix_ be a boolean whose value is implementation-defined.
+1. Let _allowNonHostOnlyCookieForPublicSuffix_ be a boolean whose value is implementation-defined.

 1. Let _sameSiteStrictOrLaxAllowed_ be a boolean whose value is implementation-defined.

-1. Let _cookie_ be the result of running Parse and Store a Cookie given the header field value, _isSecure_, _host_, _path_, _httpOnlyAllowed_, _allowCookieForPublicSuffix_, and _sameSiteStrictOrLaxAllowed_.
+1. Let _cookie_ be the result of running Parse and Store a Cookie given the header field value, _isSecure_, _host_, _path_, _httpOnlyAllowed_, _allowNonHostOnlyCookieForPublicSuffix_, and _sameSiteStrictOrLaxAllowed_.

 ### The Cookie Header Field {#cookie}

-The user agent includes stored cookies in the Cookie request header field.
+The user agent includes stored cookies in the `Cookie` request header field.

-When the user agent generates an HTTP request, the user agent MUST NOT attach more than one Cookie header field.
+When the user agent generates an HTTP request, the user agent MUST NOT attach more than one `Cookie` header field.

-A user agent MAY omit the Cookie header field in its entirety.
+A user agent MAY omit the `Cookie` header field in its entirety.

-If the user agent does attach a Cookie header field to an HTTP request, the user agent MUST compute its value as follows:
+If the user agent does attach a `Cookie` header field to an HTTP request, the user agent MUST compute its value as follows:

 1. Let _isSecure_ be a boolean indicating whether request's URL's scheme is deemed secure, in an implementation-defined manner.